 DVA will issue a Vehicle Inspection Notice in place of a PSV disc when a vehicle has passed its PSV roadworthiness test (including meter test if appropriate).
 The Notice, printed on DVA headed paper, will be issued to the vehicle presenter as confirmation that the vehicle has passed the roadworthiness element of the taxi licensing process

-DVA will also notify Road Transport Licensing Division (RTLD) of vehicles that pass the roadworthiness element of the taxi licensing process.
-RTLD will then dispatch/post the Taxi Plates and Labels to the licensee.
+DVA will also notify Passenger Transport Licensing Division (PTLD) of vehicles that pass the roadworthiness element of the taxi licensing process.
+PTLD will then dispatch/post the Taxi Plates and Labels to the licensee.

 DVA testing are not responsible for issuing Taxi Plates and labels.